-Section 14.11 NORTHWEST INTERCHANGE OVERLAY DISTRICT (NWIOD)
+Section 14.05 SR 161 and WORTHINGTON ROAD CORRIDOR OVERLAY DISTRICT (WCOD)

-Section 14.11.A - Purpose: The Northwest Interchange Overlay District ("NWIOD") is created pursuant to Section 519.021(C) of the Ohio Revised Code to further the purpose of promoting the general welfare, encouraging the efficient use of land and resources, promoting public and utility services, and encouraging innovation in the planning and building of appropriate types of retail, office, and commercial development.
+SECTION 14.05.A - PURPOSE: The SR 161 and Worthington Road Corridor Overlay District ("WCOD") is created pursuant to Section 519.021(C) of the Ohio Revised Code to further the purpose of promoting the general welfare, encouraging the efficient use of land and resources, promoting public and utility services, and encouraging innovation in the planning and building of appropriate types of retail, office and commercial development.
 The overlay encourages flexibility of design to promote and accommodate environmentally sensitive and efficient use of the land, thereby allowing for a unified development that:

-- i.
-Encourages unified development projects that exhibit creative planning and design in ways that cannot be achieved through a standard zoning district yet are imaginative in architectural design and are consistent with the Township Comprehensive Plan; - ii.
-Preserves unique or sensitive natural resources by integrating open space within developments. - iii.
-Plans the appropriate amount of infrastructure, including paved surfaces and utility easements necessary for development. - iv.
-Reduces erosion and sedimentation by minimizing land disturbance. - v.
-Provides an opportunity for an appropriate mix of uses. - vi.
-Enables an extensive review of design characteristics to ensure that projects are properly integrated into surroundings and are compatible with adjacent development. - vii.
-Assures combability between proposed land uses through appropriate development controls. - viii.
-Preserves the streetscape along the roadways, maintaining the character and promoting safe pedestrian movement. - ix.
-Enhances the welfare and economy of Jersey Township by making available a variety of employment opportunities, providers of goods and services, as well as providing a variety of housing options for the Township residents.
+- Preserves unique or sensitive natural resources and integrates open space within developments. - Plans the appropriate amount of infrastructure, including paved surfaces and utility easements necessary for development. - Reduces erosion and sedimentation by minimizing land disturbance. - Provides an opportunity for an appropriate mix of uses. - Enables an extensive review of design characteristics to ensure that projects are properly integrated into surroundings and are compatible with adjacent development. - Assures combability between proposed land uses through appropriate development controls. - Preserves the streetscape along the roadways, maintaining the character and promoting safe pedestrian movement. - Enhances the welfare and economy of Jersey Township by making available a variety of employment opportunities, providers of goods and services as well as providing a variety of housing options for the Township residents. - Encourages unified development projects that exhibit creative planning and design in ways that cannot be achieved through a standard zoning district, yet are imaginative in architectural design and are consistent with applicable public plans for the area and are compatible with surrounding land uses.

-For purposes of this overlay, certain words have been defined in Section 14.11I.
+For purposes of this overlay, certain words have been defined in Section 14.05I .
+Said words are also capitalized throughout this Section.

-Section 14.11.B - Overlay Established: The NWIOD encompasses, includes, overlays, and rezones the area shown on the Northwest Interchange Overlay Zoning District Map, which is incorporated herein and is hereby adopted as the official Zoning District Map for the NWIOD.
-The zoning regulations and districts in existence at the time of the effective date of the NWIOD rezoning shall continue to apply to all property within the NWIOD, unless the Jersey Township Board of Trustees ("the Township Trustees"), in accordance with Section 14.11D, approves an application submitted by a property owner and/or their agent ("the Applicant"), to subject their property to the provisions of the NWIOD.
-Such an application shall be made in accordance with the provisions of this Section 14.11 and all other applicable Articles of the Jersey Township Zoning Resolution ("the Zoning Resolution").
+SECTION 14.05.B - OVERLAY ESTABLISHED: The WCOD encompasses, includes, overlays and rezones the area shown on the Worthington Corridor Overlay Zoning District Map, which is incorporated herein and is hereby adopted as the official Zoning District Map for the WCOD.
+The zoning regulations and districts in existence at the time of the effective date of the WCOD rezoning shall continue to apply to all property within the WCOD, unless the Jersey Township Board of Trustees ("the Trustees"), in accordance with Section 14.05D, approves an application submitted by a property owner and/or their agent ("the Applicant"), to subject their property to the provisions of the WCOD.
+Such an application shall be made in accordance with the provisions of this Section 14.05 and all other applicable Articles of the Jersey Township Zoning Resolution ("the Zoning Resolution").

-Section 14.11.C - Subareas: The following subareas are hereby established as listed below and defined on the below overlay maps.
+SECTION 14.05.C - SUBAREAS: The following subareas are hereby established as listed below and defined on the below overlay maps.

-Section 14.11.C.1 Subarea A - Highway Oriented - Mixed Use (HMU)
+Section 14.05.C.1 Commercial - Professional Office (CPO) (Orange)